reqbahrf/modal-package/README.md

 # ram-react-modal

-A flexible, context-based React modal component built with TypeScript, React Hooks, and Tailwind CSS, featuring a unique, scale-up animation originating from the triggering element.
+A flexible, context-based React modal component built with TypeScript and React Hooks, featuring a unique, scale-up animation originating from the triggering element.

 ## Features

 - **Context-Based Management:** Easily open and close modals from any component using the `useModalContext` hook.
 - **Animated Entry:** Smooth scale-up animation originating from the button that triggered the modal (if provided).
 - **Customizable Sizes:** Supports `sm`, `md` (default), `full`, `responsive`, and the unreleased `md-f-h` size.
-- **Customizable Appearance:** Configure the background color for both the header (`headerColor`) and the body (`bodyColor`) using Tailwind CSS classes.
+- **Customizable Appearance:** Configure the background color for both the header (`headerColor`) and the body (`bodyColor`) using string class names (e.g., 'bg-red-500').
 - **Prop-Driven Content:** Pass JSX content directly to the `openModal` function.

 ## Prerequisites